digicatapult/inteli-api/README.md

 ## Authentication

 The endpoints on `inteli-api` require Bearer Authentication using a JSON Web Token.
 Tokens are generated externally as an Auth0 Machine to Machine token.
 You will need to create your own Auth0 API, which can be done for free, and set the appropriate [environment variables](#configuration) (those prefixed with `AUTH`).
 Follow the start of this [tutorial](https://auth0.com/docs/quickstart/backend/nodejs#configure-auth0-apis) to create an API.
 Go [here](app/routes/auth.js) and [here](app/auth.js) to see where the environment variables are used.

+Integration tests use a preconfigured Auth0 test application and user to authenticate across multiple `dscp` services.
+Running integration tests locally requires a `.env` at root containing values for all envs prefixed with `AUTH_TEST_`.
+Follow tutorial [here](https://auth0.com/docs/get-started/authentication-and-authorization-flow/call-your-api-using-resource-owner-password-flow) to create your own test application and user.